-In cases where untreated wrinkles have become permanently etched in and appear even at rest, or when wrinkles are caused by the looseness of the skin, Botox® injections can be administered in conjunction with other treatments, such as dermal fillers, or fractional laser resurfacing.
+In cases where untreated wrinkles have become etched in and appear even at rest, or when wrinkles are caused by the looseness of the skin, Botox® injections can be administered in conjunction with other treatments, such as dermal fillers, or fractional laser resurfacing.

 Which product is the best – Botox®, Dysport® or Xeomin®?

 While the active ingredient in Botox®, Dysport®, and Xeomin® is the same Botulinum toxin, the preparations differ in the way they are manufactured and purified.
-As a consequence, concentrations and units of administration doses are different.
+As a consequence, concentrations, and units of administration doses are different.
 Dysport® diffuses better than Botox®, and unlike Botox® and Dysport®.

 As to the effectiveness of the three products in cosmetic surgery, some researchers have reported that clinical results with Dysport® last longer than Botox® (4-7 months as compared with 3-6 months) and that results with Dysport® are often noticed a day or two earlier than with its competitor Botox® (2-4 days as compared with 3–8 days).
-There are also reports documenting that Dysport® improves the appearance of crow’s feet significantly better than Botox®®Cosmetic.
+There are also reports documenting that Dysport® improves the appearance of crow’s feet significantly better than Botox® Cosmetic.
 This is ascribed to the property of Dysport® to diffuse better.
 Xeomin® seems to act more like Botox® Cosmetic than Dysport®.
 It is observed that it takes about one week for the full effects of Xeomin® injections to be realized, and once this occurs, the results seem to last from 3-6 months.

-In practice, the vast majority of clients at Nu Vela have experienced similar results in terms of effectiveness of the three products and their clinical duration.
-The differences likely mean more to the physician than the consumer (longer shelf life and no need for refrigeration), except of course, for more aggressive rebates and patient friendly promotions as things heat up in the wrinkle-relaxing world due to increased competition.
+In practice, the vast majority of clients at Nu Vela have experienced similar results in terms of the effectiveness of the three products and their clinical duration.
+The differences likely mean more to the physician than the consumer (longer shelf life and no need for refrigeration), except of course, for more aggressive rebates and patient-friendly promotions as things heat up in the wrinkle-relaxing world due to increased competition.

 When are results seen and how long do they last?

-Patients usually notice the clinical effect 1-3 days following botulinum toxin injections, and the effect is maximal by 1-2 weeks.
-The clinical results can vary depending on the skill of the practitioner, the nature, dose and concentration of the product, the frequency of the injections, the nature of the injected muscle, as well as the quality of the skin.
+Patients usually notice the clinical effect 1-3 days following botulinum toxin injections, and the effect is maximal in 1-2 weeks.
+The clinical results can vary depending on the skill of the practitioner, the nature, dose, and concentration of the product, the frequency of the injections, the nature of the injected muscle, as well as the quality of the skin.
 For instance, a higher dose for a particular area might be needed if the interval between treatments is much longer than recommended.

 Who can administer Botox® injections?

-The manufacturers of Botox® Cosmetic recommend physicians to inject the medication themselves.
+The manufacturers of Botox® Cosmetic recommend physicians inject the medication themselves.
 Accordingly, it is very important to have the treatment at a Center where a physician performs the procedure, rather than a nurse or a physician’s assistant (PA), as is sometimes the case.
 Dr. Dishakjian, the cosmetic surgeon at Nu Vela, always personally performs all cosmetic procedures, including Botox® injections.

 What are the conditions that can be treated with Botox®, Dysport®, and Xeomin®?

-Despite the fact that cosmetic injections of Botox®Cosmetic, Dysport®, or Xeomin® in any site other than the glabella constitute an off-label indication in the United States, the scope of botulinum toxin applications in cosmetic surgery is increasing every year.
+Despite the fact that cosmetic injections of Botox® Cosmetic, Dysport®, or Xeomin® in any site other than the glabella constitute an off-label indication in the United States, the scope of botulinum toxin applications in cosmetic surgery is increasing every year.
 At Nu Vela, Dr. R. Dishakjian uses Botox® Cosmetic, Dysport, or Xeomin to correct the following: